Stability analysis of a stochastic port-Hamiltonian car-following model: Simulation results

 The simulations are carried out using an explicit/implicit Euler-Maruyama numerical scheme \cite{kloeden2011numerical}.
-Denoting $\delta t$ the time step, the numerical scheme reads for all vehicles $n=1,\ldots,N$
+With $\delta t$ as the time step, the numerical scheme reads for all vehicles $n\in\{1,\ldots,N\}$

-with $\xi_n(k\delta t)$, $k\in\mathbb N$, independent, normal random variables.
-We set in the simulation the time step to $\delta t=0.01$\;s.
-We repeat one hundred independent Monte Carlo simulations from uniform initial conditions and measure the system performances after a simulation time of 5e4 simulation steps.
-Such a setting enables for the observation of stationary performances.
+where $\xi_n(k\delta t)$, $k\in\mathbb N$, are independent, normal random variables.
+We set the time step in the simulation to $\delta t=0.01$\;s .
+We repeat one hundred independent Monte Carlo simulations from uniform initial conditions and measure the system performance after a simulation time of 5e4 simulation steps.
+Such a setting allows the observation of stationary behaviour.
 Different values for the Hamiltonian component $\alpha$ ranging from 0 to 1~s$^{-2}$ are tested.
 Note that the stability condition

 is critical if $\alpha=0$ and systematically holds as soon as $\alpha>0$.